stagesen/stage-senior-platform/replit.md

 ### Content Management
 The platform includes a comprehensive admin interface for content management:

 - **Community Management**: CRUD operations for community information, amenities, and care types with integrated image uploads.
-Includes metadata fields for rating (4.8 default), review count, license status ("Licensed & Insured"), and trust indicators (same-day tours, no obligation) - all displayed dynamically in CommunityCard components
+Each community has a `rating` field (numeric, 0-5 scale) stored in the database that can be displayed when needed.
+The platform does not hardcode satisfaction percentages - any displayed ratings must be pulled from the community's actual rating field in the database
   - **Active/Inactive Filtering**: Public-facing pages default to showing only active communities.
 Admin dashboard shows all communities (both active and inactive) for management.
 The GET /api/communities endpoint supports: `active='all'` (all communities), `active='true'` (active only), `active='false'` (inactive only), or no parameter (defaults to active only)
   - **Cascade Delete**: All foreign key constraints properly configured with ON DELETE CASCADE to allow safe community deletion with all associated data (posts, events, FAQs, galleries, tour requests, floor plans, testimonials, etc.)
 - **Blog System**: Full blog management with categories, tags, featured content, hero image uploads, and team member author integration